jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 * To [edit a profile](https://jeanslack.github.io/Videomass2/Pages/Main_Toolbar/PresetsManager_Panel/Profiles_management.html). press the _Edit.._ button in the toolbar.

 ### Selecting Preset (tab)
+In this tab there is a list of all presets that can be selected from a drop-down menu.
-The list of presets, selectable by a drop down.
-On the _User Profiles_ presets there are the saved profiles that you have saved from Video Conversions and Audio Conversions interfaces.
+**NOTE:** "_User Profiles_" is a particular menu item where the profiles that you saved from the Video Conversions and Audio Conversions interfaces are stored.

 ### Command Line FFmpeg (tab)
 By selecting the 'Command Line FFmpeg' tab you will see the command of each selected profile.
 To change a command on the